Murciano207/SpookFinance-docs/core-concepts/protocol/limitations.md

 The minimum balance of any token in a pool is 10^6 wei. **Important**: this is agnostic to token decimals and may cause issues for tokens with less than 6 decimals.
 Also note that this is only enforced on initial token binding.
 Future exits can potentially bring the pool below the minimum balance threshold and users should be aware of potential rounding errors.

-**Min/Max Initial BPT Supply - \(100 / 1 Billion\)**
+**Min/Max Initial YPT Supply - \(100 / 1 Billion\)**

-Core Yogi Pools have a fixed initial token supply of 100 \(i.e., BPTs that represent shares of the pool's liquidity\).
+Core Yogi Pools have a fixed initial token supply of 100 \(i.e., YPTs that represent shares of the pool's liquidity\).
 Smart Pools allow the pool creator to specify an initial supply within these bounds.

 ## V2 Limits

 Note - these are current values, and may change until release.

-**ERC20 Tokens**
+**BEP20 Tokens**

-ERC20 compliance: pool tokens should generally be ERC20 compliant, though it is more flexible than V1 in some areas \(e.g., it does not check for `bools` for `transfer` and `transferFrom`**\).** There are no upgrade mechanisms in the contracts to allow for token upgrades.
+BEP20 compliance: pool tokens should generally be BEP20 compliant, though it is more flexible than V1 in some areas \(e.g., it does not check for `bools` for `transfer` and `transferFrom`**\).** There are no upgrade mechanisms in the contracts to allow for token upgrades.
 Any upgrade will need to be manually coordinated and moved into new pools.

 Tokens that have internal transfer fees or other non-standard balance updates may create unexpected arbitrage opportunities.
 Ex: DGX has both a demurrage and a transfer fee that will change a pool's balance compared to the internal accounting balance.
 These must be handled through special pool logic on V1, and are not supported on V2.

 **Minimum Bound Tokens - 2**

-Weighted and Stabe pools must contain at least two tokens.
+Weighted and Stable pools must contain at least two tokens.

 **Maximum Bound Tokens - 16**